Registration in the BP MS 150 is consent and agreement to the terms of the event

 To receive a Rider Packet, each registered rider MUST meet the $400 Minimum Fundraising Requirement and complete the Rider Acknowledgement Form.

 PLEASE NOTE: There will be NO packet pick-up available at the Houston National MS Society office.
-(The Austin office will have packet pick-up hours April 17-21; see below.)
 To pick up your rider packet, attend one of the Packet Pick-Up events listed below on the Packet Pick-Up Schedule.

 Prior to Packet Pick-Up